Wilkozx/PixelGames/README.md

 I welcome anyone who wants to contribute to PixelGames!
 If you'd like to help with development, report bugs, or suggest new features, feel free to create an issue on this repository.

-### PixelGames will be updated!
-Keep an eye out for future updates that will bring even more minigames, a rewarding gameplay experience, and exciting new features!
+### Keep an eye out for future updates that will bring even more minigames, a rewarding gameplay experience, and exciting new features!
 <sub> Author: Wilkozx </sub>